radioactive-labs/plutonium-core/README.md

 **Why Choose Plutonium?**

 - **Efficiency by Design:** Plutonium is built for developers who demand efficiency without compromise.
 It automates 90% of your application needs while giving you the flexibility to tailor the remaining 10% to your specific requirements.
-- **Comprehensive Features:** From authentication and authorization to CRUD operations, and beyond, Plutonium covers a wide array of functionalities out of the box:
+- **Comprehensive Features:** Plutonium covers a wide array of functionalities out of the box:
   - Authentication & Authorization
   - Complete CRUD operations with advanced features: customizable inputs, fields, tables, forms, pagination, actions, search, filtering, and nested resources.
   - Modular architecture leveraging Rails engines for improved packaging and namespacing.